epoirierIRD/Low-cost_oxygen_sensor/README.md

 * An idea is to undersand correctly the modpoll commands to write and read in each register as they seem faster
 * An idea is to abandon node-red and migrate to arduino to get better data rate, quicker sensor time response.

+### Logging data with arduino
+* managed to log temp, DO(mg/L), DO% in serial monitor and add timestamp but then I had to copy paste manually block by block to a text editor.
+* In the same time I wrot down the DO values from WTW.
+Several test done in 0%, 100%, waters .
+Slope to be examined but huge offset already showing up.
+*